Universal structure of measurement-induced information in many-body ground states: Discussion

 This exploration of measurement-induced entanglement (MIE) and information (MII) in ground-states of various systems reveals the presence of universal features depending on the topology or universality class for critical or gapless systems.
 This universal structure provides distinct, complementary information from that contained in the single-interval entanglement entropy of the state.
 These quantities are relevant for assessing the computational power of the state for measurement-based quantum computing, and have operational significance for the classical and quantum complexity of simulating that state.
 With the exception of gapped topological phases, our present understanding of MIE and MII comes entirely from numerical simulations of piecemeal examples.
 To obtain a systematic understanding of the structure of MIE and MII, analytic methods for computing these from field theory descriptions would be highly valuable, and are an important challenge for future work.
 For example, while numerical simulations of the XX spin chain show that the MIE behaves like a four-point correlation function, although the scaling exponent does not appear to be simply related to known bulk- or boundary- scaling dimensions.
 This suggests that the MIE for $1+1d$ CFTs could, perhaps, be governed by new classes of scaling operators that have not been previously considered.
 An analytic understanding would be especially valuable for studying higher-dimensional gapless systems, such as non-Fermi liquids, and gapless quantum spin liquids, where purely (classical) numerical methods are challenging to implement at large scale.

 {\it Acknowledgements -- } We thank Tim Hsieh and Ehud Altman for stimulating conversations.
+We also thank Yizhi You for pointing out typos in the manuscript.
 This work was supported by the US Department of Energy under awards DOE DE-SC0022102 (A.C.P.), the Air Force Office of Scientific Research under Grant No. FA9550-21-1-0123 (R.V.) and by a Sloan Research Fellowship (A.C.P.).
 We thank the Kavli Institute of Theoretical Physics (KITP) and the Aspen Center for Physics where part of this work were completed.
 KITP is supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.